bodo-ai/PyDough/documentation/functions.md

 <!-- TOC --><a name="second"></a>
 ### SECOND

-Calling `SECOND` on a date/timestamp extracts the second:
+Calling `SECOND` on a date/timestamp extracts the second.
+The range of output is from 0-59:

 ```py
 Orders(is_lt_30_seconds = SECOND(order_date) < 30)